6. Herb farming

 - The Consultant’s Manual: A Complete Guide to Building a Successful Consulting Practice

 - Million Dollar Consulting (TM) Toolkit: Step-By-Step Guidance, Checklists, Templates and Samples from

 Medical billing is a business that can easily be done at home, even on a part-time basis.
-However, running it as a business takes more than just the technical know-how: you need to know how to manage and run a business, market and promote to get clients, and possess financial savvy to turn it into a success.
+However, running it like a business takes more than just the technical know-how: you need to know how to manage and run a business, market and promote to get clients and possess financial savvy to turn it into a success.

 It is a business that has grown by leaps and bounds in the past decades.
 With the passing of President Obama’s massive health care reform, new opportunities await the medical billing business as complexities of the health care system are expected to grow.
 While demand is great, competition in the medical billing market is fierce.
 There are a number of large and well-established firms dominating the market, though the medical billing business has a lot of room for a small and home-based business entrepreneur.

-For more information on starting a medical claims billing business, read “Starting a Medical Billing Business”
+For more information on starting a medical claim billing business, read “Starting a Medical Billing Business”

 - Start Your Own Medical Claims Billing Service (Entrepreneur’s Startup Series)

 - Claim Success!
 Absolutely Everything You Need to Know to Start a Successful Medical Billing Business and Create a Viable Career for Yourself